Expat Exchange

 Are there good restaurants in The Netherlands?

 "One of the most popular restaurants in The Netherlands is De Kas, located in Amsterdam.
 De Kas is a Michelin-starred restaurant that serves modern Dutch cuisine with a focus on local, seasonal ingredients.
 The restaurant has a beautiful outdoor terrace and a cozy interior, making it a great spot for a romantic dinner or a special occasion.
 Another popular restaurant in The Netherlands is De Librije, located in Zwolle.
 De Librije is a three-Michelin-starred restaurant that serves modern French cuisine with a focus on local, seasonal ingredients.
 The restaurant has a luxurious interior and a beautiful outdoor terrace, making it a great spot for a special occasion.
 The Dutch restaurant, De Kromme Watergang, located in Rotterdam, is also a popular spot.
 De Kromme Watergang is a Michelin-starred restaurant that serves traditional Dutch cuisine with a focus on local, seasonal ingredients.
 The restaurant has a cozy interior and a beautiful outdoor terrace, making it a great spot for a romantic dinner or a special occasion.
 Finally, the Dutch restaurant, De Librije, located in Amsterdam, is also a popular spot.
 De Librije is a two-Michelin-starred restaurant that serves modern French cuisine with a focus on local, seasonal ingredients.
-The restaurant has a luxurious interior and a beautiful outdoor terrace, making it a great spot for a special occasion," wrote one expat living in Netherlands.
+The restaurant has a luxurious interior and a beautiful outdoor terrace, making it a great spot for a special occasion," said one expat.

 Where will I buy groceries and do other shopping in The Netherlands?